A Standard ML to JavaScript Compiler

 $ make clean all

-You can now start Chromium or Firefox on the generated html-files; the file
+You can now start Firefox on the generated html-files; the file

 all.html includes links to all the test files: